Markonis/slim/README.md

 <div id="log"></div>
 ```

-Slim connects to the specified SSE endpoint and listens for events of type `innerHTML`.
-When an event is received, its `data` is treated as HTML and swapped into the target (respecting `s-target` and `s-swap`).
+Slim connects to the specified SSE endpoint and listens for the following event types:

+- `innerHTML` - The event `data` is treated as HTML and swapped into the target (respecting `s-target` and `s-swap`).
+- `eval` - The event `data` is treated as JavaScript and executed.
+Within the script, `this` refers to the element with the `s-sse` attribute, and the `event` object is available.

 ### Delegation